MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-auto-clean-unpublished-packages.md

 ### Turn on the AutoCleanupEnabled option

-1. Open PowerShell as an admin and enter the following cmdlet to turn on the automatic package clean up functionality:
+1. Open PowerShell as an admin and enter the following cmdlet to turn on the automatic package cleanup functionality:

     ```PowerShell
     Set-AppvClientConfiguration -AutoCleanupEnabled 1